Car Shop—Truth in Repairs

 Getting the Best Price

 Once an estimate has been obtained, the Truth in Repairs Act generally prohibits the shop from charging you more than ten percent above the estimated cost.
-After repairs have begun, if a shop determines that additional work needs to be done, the shop may exceed the price of the written estimate, but only after it provides you with an updated estimate and you authorize the extra cost.
+If a shop determines that additional work needs to be done after repairs have begun, the shop may exceed the price of the written estimate, but only after it provides you with an updated estimate and you authorize the extra cost.
 If you authorize the additional work, the shop may not charge more than ten percent above the revised estimate.

 In some cases, unscrupulous repair shops may recommend unnecessary or marginal repairs to make additional money.
 Mechanics may operate on commission and therefore have an incentive to make more repairs than necessary.
 Owners who are unsure whether a repair is necessary may wish to take their vehicle to a shop specializing in diagnostic work.
 Since diagnostic-only shops don’t actually repair cars, they have no reason to recommend unnecessary repairs.